Mary Poppins Returns

 All Critics (10)

 | Fresh (6)

 Mr. Meatto's framing tends to catch the musicians' give-and-take, merging and dueling notes onstage, especially at a Manhattan concert that is the film's highlight.

 How to Grow a Band is most fascinating as it tactfully charts the sort of artistic and philosophical differences that can eventually undermine any group endeavor, even among seemingly like-minded collaborators.

 How To Grow A Band maintains a respectable distance from its subject that ultimately doesn't work in its favor.

 A fly-on-the-wall case study in the demands of making music for a living.

 There are are scenes in Mark Meatto's documentary, How to Grow a Band, about the progressive bluegrass band, Punch Brothers, that seem to be straight out of Almost Famous.

 Mark Meatto's How To Grow A Band is masterful filmmaking that takes the audience where they need to go.

-Audience Reviews for How to Grow a Band
+There are no featured reviews for How to Grow a Band at this time.